Updates (26 January 2015):

 In-follow up to the series of three UN/Austria/ESA Symposiums on Small Satellite Programmes for Sustainable Development, held in Graz, Austria, from 2009 to 2011, the United Nations Office for Outer Space Affairs will organize International Symposiums on Basic Space Technology Development in the regions that correspond to the United Nations Economic Commissions for Africa, Asia and the Pacific, Latin America and the Caribbean, and Western Asia, starting in 2012.

-The first Symposium in this series was held as the United Nations/Japan Nano-Satellite Symposium, was held in Nagoya, Japan, in 2012.
-The second Symposium was held as the United Nations/United Arab Emirates Symposium on Basic Space Technology, was held in Dubai, United Arab Emirates, in 2013.
+The first Symposium in this series was held as the United Nations/Japan Nano-Satellite Symposium in Nagoya, Japan, in 2012.
+The second Symposium was held as the United Nations/United Arab Emirates Symposium on Basic Space Technology in Dubai, United Arab Emirates, in 2013.

 The present and third Symposium will be held as the United Nations/Mexico Symposium on Basic Space Technology in Ensenada, Baja California and will focus on the Latin America and the Caribbean region.